core-wg/core-problem-details/draft-ietf-core-problem-details.md

 In summary, the keys for Standard Problem Detail entries are in a global namespace that is not specific to a particular application domain.

-Consumers of a Concise Problem Details instance MUST ignore any Standard Problem Detail entries that they do not recognize; this allows problem details to evolve.
+Consumers of a Concise Problem Details data item MUST ignore any Standard Problem Detail entries that they do not recognize; this allows problem details to evolve.

 ## Custom Problem Detail Entries {#new-cpdk}